What is a partnership?

 Partnership with Community Centers

-- Review the following documents prior to completing the partnership interest form
+- Review the following documents prior to completing the partnership interest application:

 - The proposed activity and partnership agreement must meet all applicable city, state and federal rules and regulations.
 All private, for-profit entities and non-profit entities must have a minimum $1 million certificate of insurance that names the City of Lexington as additionally insured and must comply with all business licensing requirements as prescribed by the Lexington Division of Revenue.
 A copy of the certificate of insurance must be included with the application.